wesbos/beginner-javascript-notes/notes/Module 6꞉ Serious Practice Excercises.md

 Now when you click each card's button, you will see the card logged to the console.

-What is great abou using `closest` like we did is you can take any element, such as one of the `h2` elements on the card and search for the closest div, the closest HTML element.
+What is great about using `closest` like we did is you can take any element, such as one of the `h2` elements on the card and search for the closest div, the closest HTML element.

 If there is something that does not find (like `$0.closest('.doesnotmatch')`) it will return `null` because there is no parent of it.